Silencerco’s Osprey family of pistol suppressors (or silencers, as often called) is a perfect blend of form and function.

 The Osprey is an eccentric silencer, which means that the bore does not run down the middle of the tube.

 Although round silencers are very effective for many applications, for a centerfire handgun round it has its limits.
 To obtain the most suppression, silencers must have as much internal volume as possible; but for a round tubular silencer, the only way to acquire more internal volume is by increasing the overall diameter and/or length.
-Increasing a tube’s diameter will obscure the sight picture of the host gun and inhibit the possibility of holstering a weapon with the silencer still attached to the host gun.
+Increasing a tube’s diameter will obscure the site picture of the host gun and inhibit the possibility of holstering a weapon with the silencer still attached to the host gun.

 The Osprey is an eccentric silencer, which means that the bore does not run down the middle of the tube.
 Because of this eccentric design, most of the baffles and internal volume is beneath the centerline of the bore and out of the way of the gun’s sights, thus leaving the shooter the ability to use factory sights with little or no sight or target obstruction.
 The Osprey has flat side walls and angled edges that mimic many modern combat handgun slides and is just slightly wider than most host pistols.
 This feature allows the host weapon to be holstered with many popular open bottom holster designs with Osprey attached.
 The Osprey contains approximately 30% more internal volume than a traditional round tube silencer at the same length, but does so without obscuring the shooter’s sight picture or adding excessive width and length.